hazelcast/hazelcast-python-client/docs/configuration.rst

 ------------------------

 Near cache can be configured using :class:`~hazelcast.config.NearCacheConfig`.
-For each map there should be a matching near cache config with same name
+For each map there should be a matching near cache configuration with same name

 .. code-block:: python

     config.add_near_cache_config(NearCacheConfig("map-name"))

-Please see API doc for near cache configuration options : :class:`~hazelcast.config.NearCacheConfig`
+Please see API doc for near cache configuration options: :class:`~hazelcast.config.NearCacheConfig`